-The HIV/AIDS Epidemiology Section (HAES) at the Georgia Department of Public Health, is responsible for managing the state HIV/AIDS surveillance system and conducting HIV/AIDS surveillance, and other HIV-related epidemiologic activities that provide more in depth information on populations at risk for HIV and samples of persons.
+The HIV Epidemiology Section at the Georgia Department of Public Health, is responsible for managing the state HIV surveillance system and conducting HIV surveillance, and other HIV-related epidemiologic activities that provide more in depth information on those disproportionately affected by HIV.

 The data collected are used to describe and monitor the epidemic in Georgia, to guide data-driven planning and resource allocation, as well as to evaluate the effectiveness and impact of prevention programs and care treatment services.